bryanberry590/Project03_Backend/README.md

-# Curl testing for creating users, sending friend requests, and accepting friend requests: run the command ./test_friends.sh and ./test_events.sh
+# Curl testing for all tables created in the backend are in curl_tests folder: run the command ./curl_tests/test_file_name.sh

+# From project root directory
+# ./tests/test_friends.sh
+# ./tests/test_events.sh
+# ./tests/test_user_prefs.sh